How to Answer the “Why Apple” Interview Question?

 - How to Prepare for Apple Software Engineering Interviews?

 - A Closer Look at Apple Interview Questions

 Generally, Apple starts hiring at the level of ICT2, which holds several positions for those with 0-2 years of experience.
 As an employee at this company, your growth track will end at ICT6.

-Apple accepts only the best engineers in the field, and therefore, their hiring process differs significantly from other big tech firms.
+Apple accepts only the best engineers in the field, and therefore, its hiring process differs significantly from other big tech firms.

 Here are some insights on its interview process:

-This round of a technical interview with Apple is pretty standard.
+This round of technical interviews with Apple is pretty standard.
 It consists of a short and informal conversation with a hiring manager who evaluates your background and interests.
 You can expect a phone interview to be something like this: